 Each transmission-connected demand facility owner or transmission-connected distribution system operator to which one or more of the requirements in Title II apply shall demonstrate to the relevant TSO that it has complied with the requirements set out in Title II of this Regulation by completing successfully the operational notification procedure for connection of each transmission-connected demand facility, each transmission-connected distribution facility and each transmission-connected distribution system described in Articles 23 to 26.

 The relevant TSO shall specify and make publicly available further details concerning the operational notification procedure.
+Operational notification procedures defined by TSOs shall not favor or be discriminatory to any asset type or size of installation.

 Article 23